 Overall: Generally robust with few breed-specific issues.
 Common Concerns:

-- Uterine Inertia: Difficulty during labor; a consideration for breeders.
+- Uterine Inertia: Difficulty during labor.

 - Periodontal Disease: Requires consistent dental care.
-Lifespan: 11-15 years

 Abyssinian Health